 DescriptionClue is a full-motion video adaptation of the popular board game of the same name.
-It is an amalgamation of two earlier CD-i titles where (up to six) players take turns investigating a mansion where a murder happened, uncovering clues and evidence to reveal the assassin.
-There are three storylines with four difficulty levels, each with a unique solution making it altogether twelve different mysteries:
+There are three storylines with four difficulty levels, each with a unique solution making it altogether twelve different mysteries: The Hodded Madonna, Happy Ever After and Deadly Patent.

 The movement system, where the player moves the cursor to a portion of the screen and clicks on it to move or turn to that direction is similar to the one found in the The 7th Guest.
 Inside the rooms the screen switches to a 360º panorama that can be scrolled by moving the cursor to its edges.
 Clicking on clocks starts a flashback video of what happened on the room before the crime was committed.
 Clicking on suspects brings up the interrogation screen, where they can be inquired about weapons, their alibis, etc. Clicking on secret passages transports the player to another room.
 Clicking on the bell calls the butler and the accusation menu, where the player chooses the weapon and the murderer.
 Afterwards, the butler informs if the player made the right choice.
 A notebook keeps track of all the information collected, and can be accessed at any time.